Concordia Golden Bears

-The Concordia Golden Bears are the athletic teams that represent Concordia University in St. Paul, Minnesota, in NCAA Division II intercollegiate sports.
+The Concordia Golden Bears are the athletic teams that represent Concordia University, St. Paul in NCAA Division II intercollegiate sports.
 The Golden Bears compete in the Northern Sun Intercollegiate Conference for 17 varsity sports.
 The women's lacrosse team participates as an affiliate member of the Great Lakes Intercollegiate Athletic Conference.
 Prior to 1999 the school's nickname was the Comets.